 We in Games Finland Mentorship Program

-Our Mentorship Program is organised once a year.
-During the Program, we pair participating mentors and mentees for 3-month one-to-one mentorships.
-We offer tools and learning materials, training for the mentors, as well as peer support and networking sessions with other participants of the program.
+WiGFi Mentorship Program is a lightly structured 6-month program that pairs participants for one-to-one mentorships.
+In addition, the program offers tools and learning materials, training for the mentors, peer support and networking opportunities with other participants of the program.

 All members of We in Games Finland can seek mentorship through the program.
 Mentorships are a great way to learn and grow at any stage of your career, be it starting up or leveling up!